anvaka/npmrank-server/README.md

 of `pkg-name`
 * `/graph/dependent/:pkg-name/stats` - Print graph summary for `pkg-name`.
 Summary
 includes number of edges and nodes in transitive dependents graph.
+* `/graph/version/:pkg-name` - Print all direct dependents of `pkg-name`
+grouped by required version of the `pkg-name`.
+* `/graph/version/:pkg-name/stats` - Print number of direct dependents of `pkg-name` grouped by required version of the `pkg-name`.

 # license